 May I work while in Rome?

-Rome Prize Winners may not hold full-time jobs while at the Academy.
-The Academy recognizes in some instances a winner may find it necessary to supplement his/her income with other awards, or that s/he may be commissioned to complete scholarly or artistic work while in Rome.
-Winners of the Rome Prize may hold other fellowships concurrently, as long as the requirements do not conflict with the Winner’s full participation in the Academy community.
+Rome Prize winners may not hold full-time jobs while at the Academy.
+The Academy recognizes in some instances a winner may find it necessary to supplement his or her income with other awards, or that he or she may be commissioned to complete scholarly or artistic work while in Rome.
+Winners of the Rome Prize may hold other fellowships concurrently, as long as the requirements do not conflict with the winner’s full participation in the Academy community.
 Applicants are required to disclose all fellowships and awards they expect to hold during their proposed residency in Rome, including sabbatical pay.
-The Academy may make adjustments to the stipends based on other awards intended to fund the project for which the Rome Prize was received.

 Is speaking Italian a requirement?